azcoigreach/nagatha-assistant/docs/DISCORD_SETUP.md

 1. Check the Nagatha logs for error messages
 2. Verify your Discord bot configuration
-3. Test with basic commands like `!ping`
+3. Test with basic commands like `/chat Hello`
 4. Create an issue on the GitHub repository with:
    - Error messages (remove sensitive tokens)
    - Steps to reproduce